jsdf/react-native-htmlview/README.md

 ### Custom Element Rendering

-You can implement the `renderNode` prop to add support for unsupported element types,  or override the rendering for supported types.
+You can implement the `renderNode` prop to add support for unsupported element types,  or override the rendering for supported types. `renderNode` is a function which is called with the type and attributes of each HTML element found in the input HTML, and from this function you can return a React element to be rendered in its place.
+If you return `null` nothing will be rendered in place of this element or its children.
+If you return `undefined` (or don't return anything) then HTMLView will drop back to its default rendering for that type of HTML element.

 For example, here is how you might implement the `<iframe>` element: